Our mission is simple: End Poverty. PERIOD!

-Together, the girls started Women in Training, Inc. (WIT), a youth empowerment organization.
-WIT’s signature program is the #WITKITS Campaign to help alleviate #PeriodPoverty among the 25 percent of American young people skip school or miss work because they cannot afford menstrual products.
-WIT provides monthly donations to at-risk girls and non-binary youth of #WITKITS, which are branded canvas bags full of menstrual, hygiene and dental products.
+Right before our 12th birthday in 2019, we learned that there are girls who “spot” on their clothing because they cannot afford period products.
+Together, we started Women in Training, Inc. (WIT), a youth empowerment organization to address this poverty and human rights issue.
+WIT’s signature program is the WITKITS Campaign to help alleviate period poverty among the 25% of American young people who skip school or miss work because they cannot afford menstrual products.
+WIT provides monthly donations of WITKITS to at-risk girls, low-income women and nonbinary youth.
+WITKITS are branded canvas bags full of menstrual, hygiene and dental products.
+Since COVID-19, WIT volunteers include personal protective equipment, such as masks, gloves and a bottle of WIT hand sanitizer, in each WITKIT.

 Brooke & Breanna Bennett